Scaling Laws for Economic Productivity: Experimental Evidence in LLM-Assisted Translation: Abstract

 \section{Abstract}

-This paper derives ‘scaling laws’ - empirical relationships between the amount of training compute used for a Large Language Model (LLM) and their performance- for economic outcomes.
-In a preregistered online experiment, 300 professional translators completed 1800 tasks with access to one of thirteen LLMs with differing model training compute sizes (or a control).
-Our results show that model scaling substantially raises productivity: for every 10x increase in model compute, translators completed tasks 12.3\% quicker, received 0.18 s.d. higher grades, and earned 16.1\% more per minute (including bonus payments).
-Further, the gains from model scaling are much higher for lower-skilled workers who gain a 4x larger improvement in task completion speed.
-These results imply further frontier model scaling- which is currently estimated at 4x increase per year- may have significant economic implications.
+This paper derives "scaling laws"—empirical relationships between the training compute of Large Language Models (LLMs) and their performance—for economic outcomes.
+In a preregistered online experiment, 300 professional translators completed 1,800 tasks using one of 13 LLMs (or a control).
+A tenfold increase in model compute improved task completion speed by 12.3\%, grades by 0.18 standard deviations, and earnings per minute by 16.1\%.
+Gains were four times larger for lower-skilled workers.
+These findings suggest continued model scaling could boost U.S. productivity by at least 6.9\% over the next decade.